Table of Contents

 LASIK surgery is considered to be a fairly low-risk and highly successful elective surgery.
-(Learn More) While complications are rare, they can happen.(
+However while complications can occur, blindness does not.

 Talk with your ophthalmologist before deciding if LASIK is right for you and to determine what the possible risks are.
 An initial assessment can help you discover if you are a candidate for LASIK.

 It is important to take good care of your eyes following LASIK as most of the more serious complications, such as potential blindness, are likely to occur as the result of inadequate aftercare.
-(Learn More) LASIK procedures are continually improving and so are the success rates.
-(Learn More) Choosing the right surgeon and following the treatment protocol can greatly improve LASIK outcomes.
-(Learn More)
+LASIK procedures are continually improving and so are the success rates.
+Choosing the right surgeon and following the treatment protocol can greatly improve LASIK outcomes.

 Can You Go Blind From LASIK?